 I would laugh and make fun of these stereotypical options but since Mike is as alpha male as it gets, these are his interests exactly.
 I am forced to take them seriously.

-Of course, after seven years of birthdays, holidays and anniversaries, I have already exhausted the grilling, golfing, alcohol-consuming, gadget-loving, time-telling, meat-eating, boat-dwelling gifts out there and am left with some less than stellar options.
+Of course, after seven years of birthdays, holidays and anniversaries, I have already exhausted the grilling, golfing, alcohol-consuming, gadget-loving, time-telling, meat-eating, fake-boat-dwelling gifts out there and am left with some less than stellar options.

 I seriously considered getting Mike a $200 digital weather station that hooks up to your iPad (Mike loves the weather!) but then I thought even he'd think that was crazy.